priya-dwivedi/CarND/CarND-Vehicle-Detection-P5/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 I combined detection over 20 frames (or using the number of frames available if there have been fewer than 20 frames before the current frame).
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I found best performance with threshold parameter of 22.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 The code for this is in the vehicle detection pipeline is in cell **15 and 16**